-Funny Zoom fails: The best of the worst video calls
+Funny Zoom fails: The best of the worst video calls and work from home mishaps

-(Pocket-lint) - Zoom and other video calling services have proved invaluable since the pandemic started, both for work and keeping in touch with friends and family.
+Zoom and other video calling services proved invaluable when the pandemic started, both for work and keeping in touch with friends and family.
 However, they can be tricky to use if you don't know what you're doing - sometimes to hilarious effect.

-Some of the funniest moments during international lockdowns have come from Zoom, Microsoft Teams and Google Meet calls.
-They have brought a smile to our faces, even when there's little else to laugh about.
+Some of the funniest moments during international lockdowns came from Zoom, Microsoft Teams and Google Meet calls.
+They brought a smile to faces even when there was little else to laugh about.

-That's why we've collated some for you here.
-Hopefully, they'll give you a giggle and provide a little light at a time it's needed.
-And, who knows, maybe they'll even give you a few tips on what NOT to do when video calling.

 You have no authority here, Jackie Weaver